-You will need to submit a copy of your current vehicle registration.
+When requesting a Clean Fuel permit through the Bruin ePermit System, you will need to submit a copy of your current vehicle registration.
 If you are not the registered owner, you must also provide proof of insurance.
 The insurance card must have the Vehicle Identification Number (VIN) and permit holder's name on it.

 Faculty, staff, and students of the University are not eligible to purchase or use any type of courtesy parking.

 For volunteers, donors, and clinical faculty who provide uncompensated services to UCLA, and who are on campus no more than two (2) times per week and no more than four (4) hours each visit.